 Learn more about our OSHA Scaffold Competent Person Training today!

-Construction scaffolding safety is paramount.
+Following construction scaffolding safety protocols is 100% necessary.
 OSHA states that scaffolds more than 125 feet in height above the base must be designed by a registered professional engineer.
 These scaffold height restrictions reflect the hazards and structural stress when working at such heights.

 In addition, scaffolding harness regulations should be determined by your competent person.
 Personal fall arrest systems involve the harnesses themselves, but they also involve the components of these belts like Dee-rings, lifelines, snap hooks, and the anchorage point.